Gas is normally present in the digestive system and may be expelled through the mouth (belching) or through the anus (flatus).

 People who complain of flatulence often have a misconception of how much flatus people normally produce.
 There is great variability in the quantity and frequency of flatus.
-People typically have flatus about 13 to 21 times a day, and some people pass flatus more or less often.
+People typically have flatus about 13 to 21 times a day, amounting to ½ to 1½ quarts (0.5 to 1.5 liters), and some people pass flatus more or less often.
 Such gas may or may not have an odor.

 Although flatus is flammable (due to the hydrogen and methane gas that it contains), this does not pose a routine problem.
 For example, working near open flames is not hazardous.
 However, there are rare reports of gas explosion during intestinal surgery and colonoscopy when electrical cautery was used in people whose bowels were incompletely cleaned out before the procedure.

-In the past, colic (see Symptoms in Infants and Children: Colic) in infants 2 to 4 months of age was attributed to excessive abdominal gas.
+In the past, colic (see Colic) in infants 2 to 4 months of age was attributed to excessive abdominal gas.
 Today, however, most doctors do not think colic is related to gas, because tests do not show excess gas in the abdomen of these infants.
 The actual cause of colic remains unclear.

 Causes vary depending on the gas-related symptom.

 People normally swallow small amounts of air while eating and drinking.
 However, some people unconsciously swallow larger amounts of air (aerophagia) repeatedly while eating or smoking and sometimes when they feel anxious or nervous.
 Excessive salivation, which may occur with gastroesophageal reflux, ill-fitting dentures, certain drugs, gum chewing, or nausea of any cause, also increases air swallowing.